-Damaral of Tattage Category: (IFR / Prior Approval / Monitored Approval) IFR

-Removal of Tattoos Local or National EBI Local

-(Evidence Based Interventions) Policy: Local

-Background: interventions) Folicy.

-skin to change the pigment.

-Policy:

-Tattoo removal will not be routinely funded.

-Surgery for primarily cosmetic reasons is not eligible for NHS funding
+Removal of Tattoos Category: (IFR / Prior Approval / Monitored Approval) IFR Local or National EBI (Evidence Based Interventions) Policy: Local Background: A tattoo is defined as a form of body modification, made by inserting indelible ink into the dermis layer of the skin to change the pigment.
+Policy: Tattoo removal will not be routinely funded.